 Peak Performance Physical Therapy and Sports Medicine is a full service physical therapy practice.
-Don’t let our name fool you – we treat the whole body, including, but not limited to, shoulder, knee, foot, ankle, elbow, wrist, neck, back and spine issues.
-We also treat every type of athlete from a wide array of sports.
-From the weekend warrior to the high level athlete we get our patients back to doing what they love.
-We also welcome patients with complicated health histories.
-If you are struggling with your injury, we are confident that we can work together to achieve positive results.
+And by full service, we mean we treat the whole body, including, but not limited to, shoulder, knee, foot, ankle, elbow, wrist, neck, back and spine issues.
+We care about you.
+All of you, from you physical body to your mental state during your recuperation.
+No matter what type of athlete you are or what sport you favor.
+Whether you’re weekend warrior or a college, or even professional athlete, we are committed to you.
+To caring for YOU.
+To encouraging YOU.
+To helping you get back to doing what YOU love.
+We also welcome any and all patients, even those with complicated health histories.
+If you are struggling with an injury, you can be confident we can work together to achieve positive results.

 ACL reconstruction is surgery to rebuild the ligament in the center of your knee.
 Ligaments are strong bands of tissue that connect one bone to another.
 The ACL connects your thighbone to your shinbone and helps stabilize your knee joint.
 Most ACL injuries happen during sports or other physical activities.
 The ligament may tear when you slow down suddenly to change direction or pivot with your foot firmly planted, twisting or overextending your knee.
 Collisions with other athletes can also result in an ACL tear.
 A torn ACL cannot be sewn back together, so the ligament is replaced with a piece of tendon from another part of your leg or from a donor.
 This surgery is usually performed through small incisions around your knee joint using a small scope to guide the placement of the ACL graft.